Get Licenced

 The Foundation licence is designed to get you involved in amateur radio as quickly as possible.
 But before you are allowed to transmit, it is important that you know a little bit about how your radio works, the dangers of interfering with other radio users, how not to upset your neighbours or your parents (if you are a young person) and the rules and regulations of holding a radio transmitting licence.

 How do you learn these new skills, by taking the Foundation licence training course, which is an integral part of of obtaining a Foundation licence.
-Most of the training is practical.
 There is a small amount of radio and electronics theory but only enough for you to appreciate things like using the correct fuses in your equipment and how to build an antenna to get the most out of your radio station.
 Don’t be afraid of the thought of having to undertake a training course.

 The course is run at Havering and District Amateur Radio Club in Hornchurch by experienced radio amateurs.
 The course can take as little as a weekend to complete at the end of which you will sit an examination comprising of twenty five multiple choice questions.
 Your exam paper will be marked on the spot.

 Once you have passed the exam you get your ‘Pass’ certificate and you are on your way!
-When you have been issued with your own individual M6 series callsign you will be able to operate on all bands specified in your license schedule with a power restriction of 10 Watts.
-This is a fairly low level of power but with the experience you will quickly gain this will enable you to communicate around the world.
+When you have been issued with your own individual M7 series callsign you will be able to operate on all bands specified in your license schedule with a power restriction of 25 Watts.
+With the experience you will quickly gain this will enable you to communicate around the world.

 Once you have gained experience at the Foundation level we are sure you will want to take the next step up.